Therapists & Mentors

 Josiah is pursuing a Bachelor’s in Psychology with a minor in Music Composition and Sound Design at UCCS.
 He loves making music, hiking, adventuring, skiing, and everything else you can find in Colorado.
 Josiah believes that relationships are the path to connection, which are not found just in mentorship, but also extends to his friends, family, and dog.
 Josiah believes in the importance of experiential therapy which he believes can reach areas where other approaches are sometimes limited.
 Josiah has a 3-year-old black lab that holds it down for him and his house.
 On weekdays when he is not working or in school, he can be found at the park or on a walk with his dog.

-Eric works mainly with 11-18 year old males.
+Eric mainly works with 11 to 18-year-old males.
 Born and raised in Chicago, Eric moved to Colorado in 2017.
-Eric has been in Social Work since 2012 and has worked with church groups, street programs, and correctional work.
-Eric used to work with youth corrections in New Zealand for three years until moving back to the states to continue his work with struggling youth.
+Eric has been in the Social Work field since 2012, working with church groups, street programs, and correctional work.
+Eric used to work with youth corrections in New Zealand for 3 years until moving back stateside to continue his work with struggling youth.
+He also works as the school counselor at Woodland Park High School.
 Eric is trained in TF-CBT, CBT.
-He also works as the school counselor at Woodland Park Middle school, High school, and most recently partnering with Brad's House.
-Eric loves rock climbing, working out, canyoneering, basketball, biking, frisbee golf, and hiking, but also enjoys watching movies, writing, and slowly building a shoe collection.
+He loves rock climbing, working out, canyoneering, basketball, frisbee golf, and hiking.
+He also enjoys watching movies, writing, and slowly building a shoe collection.

 ADHD - Behavioral Issues - Depression - Anxiety - Truancy